 - The Texas legislature should take bold steps to de-fund Washington and keep state money in Texas.

 - Property taxes in Texas must be abolished.

-Property tax is nothing less than renting your property from the government.
-If you don’t pay your property tax, then the state can take your land, so therefore you really don’t actually own it.
+- Property tax is nothing less than renting your property from the government.
+If you don’t pay your property tax, then the state can take your home or your land, so therefore you really don’t actually own it.

-	Another root problem for Texans is that so much money flows up to Washington, only to trickle back down to the states after a dozen agencies take their cut.
+- Another root problem for Texans is that so much money flows up to Washington, only to trickle back down to the states after a dozen agencies take their cut.
 Waste in Washington is the biggest threat to the pocketbooks of Texans, and the Texas Legislature should take bold steps to “de-fund Washington” and to keep state money in Texas.
 In the late 18th century, Americans in Boston rebelled over a half-a-cent tax on tea, and today we are paying up to a third of our income to Washington D.C, and getting very little in return.
 Texas must negotiate a new working relationship with Washington.